 US President Donald Trump sent warships and submarines to South Korea, a country which America has supported for a long time, to try to get Kim Jong-un to stop his weapon-building plans.

-In August 2017, North Korea fired a missile, which is able to carry weapons, over northern Japan for the first time.
-It then crashed into the sea.
+In August 2017, North Korea fired a missile able to carry weapons, over northern Japan for the first time.
+It crashed into the sea.

-Two weeks later the country fired a second missile over Japan which flew higher and further than the first one.
-It too landed in the sea.
+Two weeks later, the country fired a second missile over Japan which flew higher and further than the first one.
+It also landed in the sea.

 Japanese Prime Minister Shinzo Abe called the action a "serious" threat to his country.

-In November 2017, North Korea said it had successfully tested a new type of missile that could reach the whole of the United States.
+In November 2017, North Korea said it had successfully tested a new type of missile that could reach the whole of the US.

 The Hwasong-15 missile, described as the country's "most powerful", landed in the sea.

-He also said a nuclear testing site in the north of the country will be shut down.
+He also said a nuclear testing site in the north of the country would be shut down.

-President Trump tweeted that the announcement is "good news" for the world.
+President Trump tweeted that the announcement was "good news" for the world.